-Glen Hazel and Hazelwood are located east of Downtown, and are surrounded by the Monogahela River, Greenfield and Squirrel Hill.
+Glen Hazel and Hazelwood are located east of Downtown, and are flanked by the Monogahela River, Greenfield, and Squirrel Hill.
 These neighborhoods are minutes away from suburban shopping areas.
 They are also home to numerous parks and green spaces.

 Glen Hazel and Hazelwood are family-oriented neighborhoods, with many of its community activities focusing on youth programs.
 The neighborhoods are noted for their numerous churches and the active roles they play in building community spirit and pride in their residents.

-Declaring itself as "a suburb in the city," homebuyers can find the house to fit their needs, from Victorians to Pittsburgh boxes to post-World War II ranch houses.
+Declaring itself as "a suburb in the city," homebuyers can find the house to fit their needs, from stoic Victorians, to Pittsburgh boxes, to post-World War II ranch houses.
 A homebuyer looking for convenience, affordability, and a personal view of July 4th, Light-Up Night, or the Three Rivers Regatta fireworks can find the home of their dreams in Greenfield.

 Greenfield is a family-oriented neighborhood with most of the community activities focusing on youth programs.
 Families who move here tend to stay, and most of the neighborhood's residents have lived in their homes for more than five years.

 Hays is a neighborhood in southeastern Pittsburgh, Pennsylvania, in City Council District 5.
-It occupies zip codes 15227, 15207, and 15236 in the 31st Ward of the city.
 It is named after former Pittsburgh Mayor, William B. Hayes, who served as mayor from 1903-1906.

-Hays is a stable community where some families have lived for generations.
+Hays has a long history as a stable community where some families have lived for generations.
 It is very convenient because of its location.
 Minutes from Downtown and the Waterfront, these hidden Pittsburgh gems are home to rural living in the city.

 New Homestead is a neighborhood located in the 31st Ward of Pittsburgh, Pennsylvania.
 New Homestead is bordered by Hays, Lincoln Place, West Mifflin Borough, and Munhall Borough.